vansteki/spotify-current-playing/README.md

 `./app.zsh`

-You should get what you are playing now :)
+You should get what you are playing now 😏

 ```
 [200] title
 ```

-By default, it will check every 10 seconds. 😏
+It will request to API every 10 seconds.

+By default, the access token will expire after 1 hour, this app will refresh token automatically.